oguzhandemirkaya/themis-law-web/README.md

+# Themis Law Firm Website

+This project is an interactive and modern website for Themis Law Firm.
+It allows users to learn more about the firm, explore its services, and contact the lawyers.
+The project utilizes **Three.js** to display interactive 3D models with animations.
+Additionally, it is built and optimized using **Webpack**.

+## Features

+- **Interactive Loading Animation**: A sleek loading animation is shown while the page loads.
+- **3D Model Support**: Uses **Three.js** to dynamically load models from Blender and display them in the scene.
+- **Scene Transitions**: When users switch between different services, the scene updates with relevant models and content via smooth animations.
+- **Responsive Design**: The website is optimized for desktop devices and displays a warning message for mobile users.
 - **Contact Form**: Users can fill out a contact form to get in touch with the lawyers.
 - **Webpack Build Process**: Configured with Webpack, the project has separate settings for development and production environments.